maphe/maphe.github.io/README.md

-# maphe.github.io

-Fixing calculations and multipliers on this fork.
+# Fork to push and test out changes for Maphes Damage Calculator

 # TODO